jsd-riyadh/project3/readme.md

 [![N|Solid](https://marketing-prod.global.ssl.fastly.net/sites/default/files/2018-02/MiSKGALogoLockup_2.png)](https://nodesource.com/products/nsolid)

 # Cash Memory Performance
-This game it is last project to get three months JS course certificate by GA
+This game is last project to get three months JS course certificate by GA

 ### the porpuse of this game
 To increase cash memory performance by practice everyday and you can see the chart of your performance how fast find maching image.